-Based on our shares outstanding as of December 31, 2020, upon the completion of this offering, a total of shares of common stock will be outstanding.
-Of these shares, all of the common stock sold in this offering by us will be freely tradable in the public market without restriction or further registration under the Securities Act, unless these shares are held by "affiliates," as that term is defined in Rule 144 under the Securities Act, or Rule 144, or unless these shares are sold to our directors or executive officers pursuant to our directed share program.
+Based on our shares outstanding as of March 31, 2021, upon the completion of this offering, a total of 18,754,553 shares of common stock will be outstanding.
+Of these shares, all of the common stock sold in this offering by us will be freely tradable in the public market without restriction or further registration under the Securities Act, unless these shares are held by "affiliates," as that term is defined in Rule 144 under the Securities Act, or Rule 144.

-The remaining shares of common stock, including the 1,247,158 shares of common stock subject to stock options outstanding as of December 31, 2020, will be on issuance, "restricted securities," as that term is defined in Rule 144.
+The remaining shares of common stock, including the 1,552,290 shares of common stock subject to stock options outstanding as of December 31, 2020, will be on issuance, "restricted securities," as that term is defined in Rule 144.
 These restricted securities are eligible for public sale only if they are registered under the Securities Act or if they qualify for an exemption from registration under Rule 144 or Rule 701 under the Securities Act, or Rule 701, which are summarized below.
 Restricted securities may also be sold outside of the United States to non-U.S. persons in accordance with Rule 904 of Regulation S under the Securities Act.